Ifeanyi55/SynthScope/README.md

 # **SynthScope**

-Search, visualize, and Listen to information.
+Search, visualize, listen to information.
 Powered by the Gemini family of models.

 ![SynthScope](SynthScope.gif)